nav33n25/IMCP/GITHUB_COPILOT_TESTING_GUIDE.md

 ### Quick Start Test
 ```
-Ask GitHub Copilot: "Use the vulnerability-summary tool"
+Ask GitHub Copilot: "Use the search-documents tool to find information about company policies"
 ```

 ---

 ## 🎯 Complete Vulnerability Testing Suite

-### Overview: Get All Vulnerabilities
+### Overview
 ```
-@imcp-vulnerability-server Use the vulnerability-summary tool to see all 14 IMCP vulnerabilities
+@imcp-vulnerability-server Use search-documents to search for "vulnerability summary" in department "security"
 ```

 ---